parallel-runtimes/lomp/README.md

 ## Supported Target Platforms

-The LOMP runtime supports the following target architectures (in parenthesis we show the architecture name as reported by the `uname` command):
+The LOMP runtime supports the following target architectures (in parentheses we show the architecture name as reported by the `uname` command):

 * AMD\* Processors  (x86\_64)